ducito/todo-app-with-meteor/README.md

-# todo-app-with-meteor
-A simple to do app with Meteor
+# A simple to do app with Meteor